ACM Frequently Asked Questions

 Q. Can I fax or e-mail my application?

 A. No, the application must be mailed.
 It cannot be faxed or sent electronically.
 We strongly encourage applicants to retain a copy of the application and documents for their records.
+The mailing address can be found on the last page of the ACM application.

 Q. Do I need to mail a copy of my application to the participating institution?

-A. No, the application must be mailed to the State Council of Higher Education for Virginia not the participating institution.
+A. No, the ACM application must be mailed to the State Council of Higher Education for Virginia (SCHEV) not the participating institution.
 It cannot be faxed or sent electronically.
 We strongly encourage applicants to retain a copy of the application and supporting documents for their records.
 The mailing address is:

 Academic Common Market